World Model Hunt is always looking to recognize models and Talents who have not only struggled with their career but have been extraordinary as well.

 Let us just get to know more about her through her.

-Congratulations on getting to the Cover of World Model Hunt Magazine.
+Congratulations, Nicole Johnson, for making the cover of World Model Hunt Magazine.
 How does it feel to get on here?

 I am beyond happy and excited about making the cover… I have been a huge fan of the magazine for so long… to see myself on the cover is a bucket list achievement!! ❤️